“Crossing the River”

 If you are willing to commit to 30 minutes a day, there is a well-marked, safe trail for “Crossing the River” which has never existed before.
 But if you are not careful, it’s also fairly easy to get lost on the way.
 Unfortunately, I can give you too many examples of initially excited SELF-Parenting practitioners who fell “into the raging river” because their Inner Parent got cocky and didn’t want to “stay on the marked trail.”

 SELF-Parenting can be tricky.
-You are actually doing battle with yourself.
+It’s because you are actually doing battle with yourself.
 When even a slightly dysfunctional Inner Parent pattern swirls up in you, you have no idea that it’s your own pattern.
 And you blame anyone or anything except your own dysfunctional SELF-Parenting issues and off you go looking for another outer person or solution to do your work for you.
 Most people have several deeper patterns they must uncover and correct before they reach the SELF-Parenting Promised Land.

 The Ten Steps act like a bridge of ten huge boulders perfectly placed just for you to walk easily right across the raging river.
 All you have to do is step from boulder to boulder.
 Take your time, be careful, and you will easily get to the other side.
-If you don’t take these steps, or dawdle, or think you can stop any time or go for a swim in the river, you will be swept away so fast you will never know what happened.
+If you don’t take these steps, or dawdle, or think you can stop any time or go for a swim in the river, you will be swept away so fast you will never know what happened!

 The SELF-Parenting Program is not a 7-day cruise in the Bahamas.
 It is a lifetime vacation in Hawaii when you apply yourself and work the required steps to gain the value.
 Once you are on the other side, you’ll find it so safe, tranquil, and pleasant that you won’t believe how easy it was to make this journey.